Adding Yoga Strength Training to Your Fitness Routine

 These are just a few reasons to try yoga and to make it a regular part of your or your clients’ fitness routines.
 Need another?
 How about strength?
 While it may not be as rigorous as serious weight lifting, yoga can improve muscle strength.

-Yoga is a great addition to a training session for all kinds of people: your client who hates lifting weights of any kind, your dedicated bodybuilding client who could use some greater flexibility, and any client interested in trying something different to add variety to an otherwise stagnant strength routine.
+Yoga is a great addition to a training session for all kinds of people: clients who worry weights will bulk them up, a dedicated bodybuilding client who could use greater flexibility, and any client interested in trying something different to add variety to an otherwise stagnant strength routine.

 Yes, Yoga Builds Strength